 - Applications: smoke detectors,remote control toys, smoke alarms, wireless microphones, multimeter and other electronic instrumentation products

-- Longest runtime 9V - Tenergy's 9V Lithium batteries offer 2.5 times more power than traditional alkaline 9V batteries available.
-Provides enough power to last up to 10-years as a backup battery in ac-powered Smoke detectors
+- Longer runtime 9V - Tenergy's 12 pack 9V Lithium batteries offer 2.5 times more power than traditional 9V batteries.
+Provides enough power to last up to 10-years as a backup battery in ac-powered smoke detectors.

-- Reliable power - Tenergy 9volt lithium battery features ultra-low self-discharge of only 2% a year and are date stamped for freshness.
-We confident these batteries will provide power, even after 10 years in proper storage.
+- Low self-discharge - Tenergy 9volt lithium battery features ultra-low self-discharge of only 2% a year and are date stamped for freshness.
+These batteries will provide power, even after 10 years in proper storage.

-- Designed for best fit - Tenergy's non-rechargeable batteries 9 volts is slightly slimmer with rounded edges and corners ensuring a perfect fit in any 9volt electronics.
+- Rounded fit - Tenergy's non-rechargeable batteries 9 volts is slightly slimmer with rounded edges and corners ensuring a wider fit in 9volt electronics.

-- Outdoor temperature performance - Use these batteries in your devices outdoors or inside and receive reliable power whether it's as cold as -40°F or as hot as 140°F.
+- Wide temperature range - Use these batteries in your devices outdoors or inside and receive reliable power whether it's as cold as -4°F or as hot as 140°F.

-- Certified quality - Tested and certified by UL standard for safety.
+- Tested and certified by UL standards.
 Included with every purchase is free lifetime support from our local team based in California.

 How do you replace a 9-volt battery in a smoke detector?

 Do you know how to replace a 9-volt battery in a smoke alarm?
-It’s a simple fix, but there are a few important things to keep in mind.
+It’s a simple fix, and anyone can do it.

 First, make sure the device is a 9-volt model.
 Since the 1990s, most smoke alarms in the U.S. have been powered by 9-volt batteries, but still, some models may require different batteries.
 Just double-check.